Our Awesome Group Members

 (Internship: Toste, UCB; M.Sc: Thorn-Seshold, LMU; Industry: Bayer)

-Lukas joined us in 2019.05 for his MSc and will return for PhD in 2020 after an internship at Bayer.
-With a strong background in organic synthesis, he is synthesising tricky redox-activated prodrugs for cell biology and in vivo therapy.
+Lukas joined us in 2019.05 for his MSc, interned at Bayer, and returned for his PhD in 2020.06.
+With a background in organic synthesis, he is synthesising redox-activated prodrugs for cell biology and in vivo therapy (Lindau scholar).

 email@example.com; C1.009; -77926

-Lena joined us in 2020.03 for Dr. med. research into redox biology under Julia Ahlfeld.
+Lena joined us in 2020.03 for Dr. med. research into redox biology under Dr. Julia Ahlfeld (FöFoLe / GRK2338 Lungentoxikologie scholar).

 firstname.lastname@example.org; K0.036; -71035